-Historically, nations with mutual interests have used a system of bloc politics to organize their efforts within the UN.
-These blocs tend to be made up of nations with similar political, historical or cultural backgrounds.
-They were often formed on a geographical basis, but this is not exclusively the case.
-By organizing themselves with other nations that hold similar interests, bloc members hope to increase their influence above the level that they would have as a single nation in the General Assembly.
+Historically, Member States with mutual interests have used a system of bloc politics to organize their efforts within the United Nations.
+These blocs tend to be made up of Member States with similar political, historical or cultural backgrounds.
+They were often, but not exclusively, formed on a geographical basis.
+By organizing themselves with other Member States that hold similar interests, bloc members hope to increase their influence above the level that they would have as a single Member State in the General Assembly.

-Regional groups were formally established at the UN in 1957, with an endorsement by the General Assembly.
-As the number of Member States increased, the groups were realigned to form today's five groups: Latin America and the Caribbean group (known as GRULAC), the Asia-Pacific group, the Africa Group, the Eastern European group and the Western Europe and Others group (WEOG).
+Regional groups were formally established at the United Nations in 1957 with an endorsement by the General Assembly.
+As the number of Member States increased, the groups were realigned to form today's five groups: Latin America and the Caribbean group (known as GRULAC), the Asia-Pacific group, the Africa group, the Eastern European group and the Western Europe and Others group (WEOG).
 These regional groups are still used today to manage elections.
-Security Council seats are allocated by regional group, and the Vice Presidents of the General Assembly are chosen by regional groups, with the actual election mostly a formality.
-Other, smaller regional blocs, such as the Nordic countries or the JUSCANZ group, also exist, though they lack the formal recognition granted to the five regional groups.
+Security Council seats are allocated by regional groups, and the Vice Presidents of the General Assembly are chosen by regional groups, with the actual election mostly a formality.
+Other, smaller regional blocs, such as the Nordic countries or the JUSCANZ group (Japan, United States, Canada, Australia and New Zealand), also exist, though they lack the formal recognition granted to the five regional groups.

-Regional groups are not the only blocs active at the UN.
-The Non-Aligned Movement (NAM), founded in 1961 as a group seeking a middle course between the Western and Eastern blocs of the Cold War, the NAM rapidly became an active body for the coordination of action at the UN for developing countries.
-While its importance has diminished since the end of the Cold War, it is still active on numerous issues at the UN.
+Regional groups are not the only blocs active at the United Nations.
+The Non-Aligned Movement (NAM), founded in 1961 as a group seeking a middle course between the Western and Eastern blocs of the Cold War, rapidly became an active body for the coordination of action at the United Nations for developing countries.
+While its importance has diminished since the end of the Cold War, it is still active on numerous issues at the United Nations.
 The Group of 77 (G-77) was founded in 1964 as a coordinating body to protect the economic interests of small and developing countries.
-With 132 members, it is the largest UN bloc, though coordination among members is fairly loose.
+With 132 members, it is the largest United Nations bloc, though coordination among members is fairly loose.

 Blocs usually attempt to form a consensus among members, allowing them to act as a cohesive group.
-The effectiveness of any given bloc in exerting its positions in the General Assembly depends upon its ability to form a consensus among its own members, and then get their members to vote accordingly.
-These acts of compromise form the basis of UN politics, and often occur within the various caucusing groups before they can begin to apply to the UN as a whole.
-The consensus position that comes out of the bloc is often the starting point for debate in the larger UN body.
+The effectiveness of any given bloc in exerting its positions in the General Assembly depends upon its ability to form a consensus among its own members and then get its members to vote accordingly.
+These acts of compromise form the basis of United Nations politics and often occur within the various caucusing groups and form the starting points for debate in the larger United Nations body.
 Bloc politics have changed considerably over time.
 Some regional blocs are still coherent, like the Nordic countries, while others, like the Western European and Others group, lack continuing cohesion.
 In general, their viability as a political tool is diminishing, and blocs are falling out of use as a predictable measure of votes.
-Often today, blocs get together to draft resolutions that begin the discussion, but when it comes time to vote, each member will almost certainly vote in its own interest, regardless of its bloc membership.
-Additionally, members may be part of multiple blocs, with diverging or competing interests.
+Often, blocs get together to draft resolutions which will begin the discussion in the larger body, but ultimately, each Member State will usually vote in its own interest, regardless of its bloc memberships.
+Further complicating the issue of bloc politics is that states may be part of multiple blocs with diverging or competing interests.